demoS11/game-of-three/README.md

 - Node.js: a JavaScript runtime that allows us to build server-side applications in JavaScript.
 - Socket.IO: a library that enables real-time, bidirectional and event-based communication between the browser and the server.
 - TypeScript: a superset of JavaScript that adds optional static typing and other features to improve code quality and maintainability.
-- Jest: a popular testing framework for JavaScript applications that provides a simple and intuitive way to test code.
 - Eslint: For linter, I used eslint for code consistency.

 ## **Installation**